doublerobotics/Basic-Control-SDK-iOS/README.md

 Note
 ====
-The SDK is experimental.
-If you have any questions about the SDK or its usage, please contact us: info@doublerobotics.com
+If you have any questions, please contact us: info@doublerobotics.com